 In reality, short term disability insurance is fairly straightforward to understand.
 Consider the basics, and if you have any questions, contact the Miami disability insurance lawyers at Ver Ploeg & Marino.

 Short term disability benefits payout when you have been injured, or are suffering from an illness or condition that is severe enough to disable you — in other words, enough to prevent you from fully and adequately handling your job/career duties for a specified time period (up to one year, usually).
 Benefits vary depending on the insurance plan, and sometimes, on the nature of the work that you are involved in.
 Some plans pay a percentage of your wages, while other plans pay a set amount of funds (that does not vary, regardless of your wages or other supplementary earnings).
 The time structure of payment — weekly, monthly, etc. — may also vary, depending on the insurance plan.

 In the short term disability context, insurers frequently deny claims on the basis of the injury not being sufficiently “disabling.”
 The insurer benefits a great deal from denying or otherwise delaying the processing of your claim, as policyholders may find the prospect of going through an appeals process (or litigation) too overwhelming to pursue, particularly if their disability will be corrected within the year.
 Insurers count on the fact that many policyholders resign themselves to the denial and do not bother to mount a challenge.
-With the assistance of a qualified attorney, however, the denial can be properly challenged and damages may be rightfully and efficiently recovered.
+With the assistance of the Miami disability insurance lawyers at Ver Ploeg & Marino, however, the denial can be properly challenged and damages may be rightfully and efficiently recovered.

 Requirements and Limitations of Short Term Disability Insurance